The 10 Most Disgusting Delicacies to Try Before You Die - Would You Eat These?

 5. Octopus, Straight-Up

 Anything still alive and squirming is food for a “most disgusting” list.
-Raw seafood is legendary in most Asian cuisines, Japanese sushi and Korean kimchi are notorious raw realms.
+Raw seafood is legendary in most Asian cuisines.
+Japanese sushi is notorious in the raw realms.
 Raw octopus is common as is still alive octopus, served straight-up on a plate or in a bowl.
 Baby octopus (sannakji) may be served cut into bite-sized, still-wriggling pieces, suction cups and all, or slurped squirming, whole.
 Octopus is exactly as you might imagine: rubbery, chewy and fairly tasteless and some brave adventurers report the suction cups sticking on the way down.
 Regardless, the dish has been a valued part of Korea’s cuisine for centuries and is considered a vitality enhancer and a health food.
+At the other end of the spectrum, Korean kimchi is often fermented in jars underground for months and may use brined seafood for seasoning.

 6. Vacationing in Alaska: “Don’t Eat the Stink Heads”